-- 4.1.
-The accused student has the right to be assisted by an advocate from among the RIT/A.U.K faculty, staff, or student body - 4.2.
-The student filing the appeal and his/her advocate, will be informed of the time and date to appear in front of the President of RIT/A.U.K and present the grounds for the appeal.
+- 3.2.3.
+A decision concerning the appeal will be mailed to the accused student within fourteen (14) days of the receipt of the appeal letter.
+The decision rendered is then final. - 4.
+Procedure: - 4.1.
+The accused student has the right to be assisted by an advocate from among the RIT KosovoTM (A.U.K) faculty, staff, or student body - 4.2.
+The student filing the appeal and his/her advocate, will be informed of the time and date to appear in front of the President of RIT KosovoTM (A.U.K) and present the grounds for the appeal.
 The student will generally be given a time limit of twenty (20) minutes for this presentation. - 4.3.
-The Chair of the RIT/A.U.K Conduct Committee who made the original jurisdiction decision will then respond to the appeal and give the rationale for the decision and sanction determined. - 4.4.
-After evaluating the Appeal, the President may take one of the following actions.
-4.4.1.
+The Chair of the RIT KosovoTM (A.U.K) Conduct Committee who made the original jurisdiction decision will then respond to the appeal and give the rationale for the decision and sanction determined. - 4.4.
+After evaluating the Appeal, the President may take one of the following actions.4.4.1.
 In Disciplinary Decisions: - Grant or deny the appeal.
-If an appeal is granted, the President of RIT/A.U.K may reduce or dismiss the sanction rendered at the hearing. - Request an appearance of any individual involved in the case and postpone making a decision until that person is heard - Remand the case back to the Chair of the RIT/A.U.K Conduct Committee for a second hearing. - Act as the RIT/A.U.K Conduct Committee and hear the case as an original jurisdiction at later date if there is a determination that the original process was so flawed that justice would be best served by the President hearing the case.
-In a new hearing, the President will follow a hearing procedure which is substantially the same as the procedure described in the RIT/A.U.K Student Conduct Process. - Grant or deny the appeal: In appeals granted involving academic misconduct, the President of RIT/A.U.K will either refer the case back to the Director of Academic Affairs with recommendations for resolving any procedural errors, or refer the case to the Director of RIT's Center for Multidisciplinary Studies with recommendations. - In academic misconduct appeals, the President of RIT/A.U.K will not make substantive judgments regarding the academic issues in question.

-4.4.2.
-In Academic Misconduct:
+If an appeal is granted, the President of RIT KosovoTM (A.U.K) may reduce or dismiss the sanction rendered at the hearing. - Request an appearance of any individual involved in the case and postpone making a decision until that person is heard - Remand the case back to the Chair of the RIT KosovoTM (A.U.K) Conduct Committee for a second hearing. - Act as the RIT KosovoTM (A.U.K) Conduct Committee and hear the case as an original jurisdiction at later date if there is a determination that the original process was so flawed that justice would be best served by the President hearing the case.
+In a new hearing, the President will follow a hearing procedure which is substantially the same as the procedure described in the RIT KosovoTM (A.U.K) Student Conduct Process. - Grant or deny the appeal: In appeals granted involving academic misconduct, the President of RIT KosovoTM (A.U.K) will either refer the case back to the Director of Academic Affairs with recommendations for resolving any procedural errors, or refer the case to the Director of RIT's Center for Multidisciplinary Studies with recommendations. - In academic misconduct appeals, the President of RIT KosovoTM (A.U.K) will not make substantive judgments regarding the academic issues in question. - 4.4.2.
+In Academic Misconduct: - 4.4.2.1.

-- 4.4.2.1.
 Appeals are normally conducted in private.
-At the request of the accused student, and subject to the discretion of the President of RIT/A.U.K, the appeal may be open to other members of the RIT/A.U.K community, but such others shall not be permitted to participate in the appeal. - 4.4.2.2.
-In making determinations on the appeal, either the President of RIT/A.U.K or the Director of RIT's Center for Multidisciplinary Studies, as the case may be, will not substitute their judgment for the judgment of the RIT/A.U.K Conduct Committee.
-The original
+At the request of the accused student, and subject to the discretion of the President of

+RIT KosovoTM (A.U.K), the appeal may be open to other members of the RIT KosovoTM (A.U.K) community, but such others shall not be permitted to participate in the appeal.

-- determination will be reviewed only on the grounds set forth in section 7.2 (Grounds). - 4.4.2.3.
-The President of RIT/A.U.K or the Director of RIT's Center for Multidisciplinary Studies can choose to reduce the sanction(s) without requiring reconsideration, but may not impose additional or harsher sanctions.
+- 4.4.2.2.
+In making determinations on the appeal, either the President of RIT KosovoTM (A.U.K) or the Director of RIT's Center for Multidisciplinary Studies, as the case may be, will not substitute their judgment for the judgment of the RIT KosovoTM (A.U.K) Conduct Committee.
+The original determination will be reviewed only on the grounds set forth in section 7.2 (Grounds). - 4.4.2.3.
+The President of RIT KosovoTM (A.U.K) or the Director of RIT's School of Individualized Study (SOIS) can choose to reduce the sanction(s) without requiring reconsideration, but may not impose additional or harsher sanctions.